 Know Yourself?
 6 Specific Ways to Know Who You Are

-6 "VITAL Signs" are keys to self-understanding, career success, and happiness.
+6 "VITAL Signs" are key to self-understanding, career success, and happiness.

 "To know thyself is the beginning of wisdom."
 This famous quote is often attributed to Socrates.
 But what exactly do you know when you “know yourself?”

-This blog will reveal 6 elements of self-knowledge that can help you understand your own identity.
-As you live your daily life, you can look for clues to these important building blocks of Self.
+This blog will reveal six elements of self-knowledge that can help you understand your own identity.
+As you live your daily life, you can look for clues to these important building blocks of the self.